tech-drew/mini-rack-home-lab/README.md

 - Updating to the latest BIOS on these clients is recommended for stability.
 - These clients are reported to be reliable when running 24/7.
 - Memory: MemTest86 shows the J5005 CPU can efficiently address only ~30 GB of RAM; operations beyond that are slower but stable.
-- In Linux, 2 × 16 GB SO-DIMMs will result in 30 GB usable; the remaining 2 GB are unaddressed due to CPU memory controller limitations, but this does not negatively impact system stability.
+- **Linux:** Using 32 GB of RAM will result in 30 GB usable; the remaining 2 GB are unaddressed due to CPU memory controller limitations, but this does not negatively impact system stability.
-- Windows: To use 32 GB of RAM, Secure Boot must be disabled in BIOS and the following boot switch added:
+- **Windows:** To use 32 GB of RAM, Secure Boot must be disabled in BIOS and the following boot switch added:
 - `bcdedit /set {current} truncatememory 0x800000000`
 - After this, Windows will report 32 GB (~29.8 GB usable).
 - The memory limitation is due to the CPU memory controller; rank configuration (single vs. dual) does not affect this.
-- With 2 × 16 GB and Secure Boot enabled, Windows will not boot; the boot switch only works with Secure Boot disabled.
+- With 32 GB of RAM and Secure Boot enabled, Windows will not boot; the boot switch only works with Secure Boot disabled.

 ### 5. PDU
 - **Model:** TP1713 4-outlet Mini Rack PDU x2